 Hours involved in the activity

-Up to 2 modules of 12 hours minimum per module.
+2 hours minimum per module.
 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.
 For this activity you can claim a maximum of two learning and development outcomes.

 Manager Security & Campus Community Support